 Located near Jackson, Mississippi, this park offers an opportunity to see petrified trees from thousands of years ago.
 They have a nature trail and museum for you to explore with your family.
 They also have a campsite if you feel like spending more than a day.

 A member of the national parks system, Vicksburg was a pivotal part of the Civil War.
 Vickbsburg National Military Park offers walking trails and a museum featuring the USS Ciaro Gunboat.
 At three hours, it is a bit of a drive, but a great outing for history lovers.
 In the summer they often feature living history exhibits.

-Currently closed due to covid-19.
-Scheduled to reopen July 7th, 2020.
 The Civil Right Museum located in Jackson, Mississippi documents the struggle for Civil Rights that occurred in the state of Mississippi from the 1940s through the 1970s.
 Opened in 2017, the museum features eight interactive exhibits.

 Trips to Alabama

 The Exploreum located in Mobile, Alabama, features science-based, interactive exhibits designed to teach kids more about STEM.
 They have both permanent exhibits and visiting ones.
 It will take you about three hours to get to Mobile, but it’s a great place for a day trip.
 You can finish up your visit with lunch or dinner at one of their great locally owned restaurants.